 Lists of overdue books are compiled on a regular basis and the lists are emailed to students or printed and put in Mentor Group folders for distribution to the students.

 Students from Years 7-10 may be sent to the Library for private study in small groups of no more than eight students.
 Students must bring an Out of Class Pass or note from their teacher when arriving at the Library.
 This is to ensure that students are at the Library with the teacher’s knowledge and to inform the Library staff of the reason for the visit.
 Students who are unwilling or unable to work independently may be sent back to class.
-Students do not need a pass if they are coming to collect printing from the copier.
+Students do not need a pass if they are coming to release printing or photocopy.

 Students from Years 7-10 may be sent to the Library to complete missed written assessments individually or in small groups.
 Please send students with a Library Supervision for Students Sitting an Assessment form so that Library staff can supervise the students under appropriate conditions, e.g., with(out) notes or calculators, whether the paper needs to be handed in to the Library.

-Year 12 students have open access to the Library for study purposes.
-There are also 17 desks on the mezzanine level for Year 12 students to use; this space is strictly for silent study only.
+Year 12 students are timetabled to be in the Library during their study periods.
+A roll is taken by Library staff for each period.
+In addition to the open floor, there are 17 desks on the mezzanine level for Year 12 students to use; this space is strictly for silent study only.
 The mezzanine area also holds the Teacher Reference collection.

-Teachers requiring a student to use the Library for extended periods of private study are requested to discuss this with the Head of Library so that the reason for extra study hours is understood and the proper management of those study times can be maintained.
+Teachers requiring a student to use the Library for extended periods of private study are requested to discuss this with the Director of Library Services so that the reason for extra study hours is understood and the proper management of those study times can be maintained.